vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-provider.md

 This message is expected to fail if:

-* another storage provider with this operator/seal/funding/approval address is already registered.
+* Another storage provider with this operator/seal/funding/approval address is already registered;
-* the initial deposit tokens are of a denom not specified as the deposit denom of sp module
+* The initial deposit tokens do not belong to the denomination that is specified as the deposit denomination of the SP module;
-* the deposit tokens is insufficient
+* The deposit tokens is insufficient.

 ### MsgEditStorageProvider